Rantau Panjang

-Rantau Panjang (Kelantanese: Ghata Panjey; Thai: รันเตาปันจัง) is a mukim (subdistrict/commune) and also a parliamentary constituency in Pasir Mas District, Kelantan, Malaysia, located next to the Thai border.
+Rantau Panjang (Kelantanese: Ghata Panjey; Jawi: رنتاو ڤنجڠ) is a mukim (subdistrict/commune) and also a parliamentary constituency in Pasir Mas District, Kelantan, Malaysia, located next to the Thai border.

 The town of Su-ngai Kolok is situated adjacent to Rantau Panjang on the Thai side of the border, right across the Golok River.
 Both towns are linked via the Rantau Panjang-Sungai Golok Bridge, popularly known as the Harmony Bridge (Malay: Jambatan Muhibbah).

 Along with Pengkalan Kubor on the South China Sea coast, Rantau Panjang is a popular place for duty-free shopping.
+In that respect, Rantau Panjang depends heavily on domestic and Thai tourists.